werpu/mona-dish/README.md

 #### Details

 The streams are heavily influenced by the java streams.
-Currently two type of Streams are implemented
+Currently, two type of streams are implemented
-* Early Streams (Streams)
+* Early streams (Streams)

 The default (working already)
 a simple implementation of early evaluating streams

 * Lazy Streams (LazyStreams)
-Laziily evaluating streams, aka elements are processed at the latest possible stage, this is the default in Java.
+Lazily evaluating streams, aka elements are processed at the latest possible stage, this is the default in Java.
 The advantage of those is you basically can process endless data without any impact on ram.
 Hence there is a set of Data Providers implemented and a general